tipi-build/docs/docs/index.rst

 By definition a package is a pack of alot of things, and a developer won't need all of them.

-nxxm allows you to do a fine-granular selection of your dependencies and pulls in your final application, thanks to modern C++ compilers only the needed bits.
+tipi allows you to do a fine-granular selection of your dependencies and pulls in your final application, thanks to modern C++ compilers only the needed bits.

 Opinionated but compromise-ready
 --------------------------------
-While with nxxm you won't need anymore to write build files, you can still customize the parts or all with ``CMakeLists.txt.tpl`` files as we drive CMake internally.
+While with tipi you won't need anymore to write build files, you can still customize the parts or all with ``CMakeLists.txt.tpl`` files as we drive CMake internally.

 We don't encourage it though. 😇